intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 can include modifying how the protocol is used, extending the protocol, or replacing the protocol.

-Greasing is one technique that supports the long term-viability of protocol extension points.
-It was originally designed for TLS {{?GREASE=RFC8701}} as a later addition to help mitigate observed deployment issues.
-Subsequently, other protocols such as QUIC {{?QUIC=RFC9000}} and HTTP/3 {{RFC9114}} added greasing capability into their initial versions, along with policies and IANA registries, in order to avoid ossification-related problems emerging in the first place.
-Greasing is suitable for many protocols but not all.
-{{Section 3.3 of ?VIABILITY=RFC9170}} discusses the applicability and limitations of greasing. {{grease}} presents considerations for applying grease that help to ensure it can most effectively reach its maintenance goals.
+Greasing, a technique initially designed for TLS {{?GREASE=RFC8701}} and later adopted by other protocols such as QUIC {{?QUIC=RFC9000}}, can help support the long-term viability of protocol extension points.
+Greasing is suitable for many protocols but not all; {{Section 3.3 of ?VIABILITY=RFC9170}} discusses the applicability and limitations of greasing. {{grease-considerations}} provides additional protocol maintenance considerations.

-Changing user needs {{?END-USERS=RFC8890}} may require that applications modify how they use a protocol without needing to change the protocol itself.
-For example, a deployment that supported a download-oriented population might wish to enable support for user uploads.
-This would change interactions and traffic flows but still behave completely within the design constraints of the network protocols.
-Implementations and deployments might discover ossification affects this form of change because expectations form around patterns of usage.
-{{variability}} presents considerations about how intentionally increasing the variability of protocols can mitigate some of these concerns.

-Replacing a protocol may be required where the changing needs or environment push protocol usage outside its original design parameters and extensions cannot effectively fill the gap.
-Replacing a protocol may also be desirable as a form of baseline, a formal declaration of protocol and extension(s) combination that is common, that may simplify deployment by reducing failures related to combinatorial extensions problems.
+Applications are built with the intent of serving user needs {{?END-USERS=RFC8890}}, which might only require support for a subset of protocol features.
+Adapting to changing user needs is a maintenance activity.
+For example, an HTTP deployment focused on downloads might want to add support for uploads.
+Changing use of the application and transport protocol features can affect the deployment's network traffic profile.
+If expectations have been formed around historical patterns of use i.e., ossification, introducing change might lead to deployment problems. {{variability}} presents considerations about how intentionally increasing the variability of protocols can mitigate some of these concerns.

+Protocol extensions can provide longevity in the face of changing needs or environment.
+However, a replacment protocol might be preferred when extensions are not adequate or feasible.
+A protocol replacement could aggregate common extensions and possibly make them mandatory, effectively defining a new baseline that can simplify deployment and interoperability.
 A replacement protocol version may or may not be compatible with other versions.
 A protocol may or may not have a mechanism for version selection or agility. {{versions}} presents considerations about designing for and/or implementing version negotiation and migration.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Considerations for Applying Greasing {#grease}
+# Considerations for Applying Greasing {#grease-considerations}

 Greasing can take many forms, depending on the protocol and the nature of its extension points.